Reactions to Ron Paul campaign article

-Some of the Paul supporters with blogs posted rather amusing and revealing takes.
-My favorite is this one: The neocons at the American (Group)Thinker must have gotten the memo.
+The neocons at the American (Group)Thinker must have gotten the memo.
 The ugliness has just begun.
 You know they are running scared.
 They have resorted to their trump card, and it is only November.

 Don't the American Thinker folk understand how paranoid bullying like that just reinforces the worst stereotypes about ethnocentric Jews?